markrickert/cryptohopper-dashboard-watchlist/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+Contributions of any kind are welcome!
 ---

-> This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Cryptohopper.com, or any of its subsidiaries or its affiliates.
+> This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Cryptohopper.com or any of its subsidiaries or its affiliates.

-> The Cryptohopper name as well as related marks, emblems and images are registered trademarks of Cryptohopper.com.
+> The Cryptohopper name and related marks, emblems, and images are registered trademarks of Cryptohopper.com.